iromanovsky/irom.info/_posts/2025-06-01-azure-network-security-modes.md

 **Core rules at Firewall approach**

-In all cases, the regional firewall is enforcing core security rules, like filtering trffic between spokes, WAN (other regions and on-prem), and internets.
+In all cases, the regional firewall should enforce core security rules, such as filtering traffic between spokes, WAN (other regions and on-prem), and internets.

-Pay special attention to inbound and outbound internet.
+Pay special attention to filtering inbound and outbound internet traffic.

 **Control at destination approach**

-Besides core / foundational rules, like internet outbound, I recommend approach where general traffic filtering is applied at the destination (on FW or NSG) as inbound rules, not at the source (unless absolutely necessary) as outbound rules.
+Besides core / foundational rules, like internet outbound, I recommend an approach where

+- **apply** general traffic filtering at the destination (on FW or NSG) as **inbound rules** (app owners should know better who they want to let in)
+- **avoid** applying filtering at the source as **outbound rules** (unless you don't trust the app owners)

-By doing this you will get a single control point without need to open flows twice: at sources and at destinations.
+Doing this will give you a single control point without opening flows twice: at sources and destinations.

 ### Firewall configuration